 - The pathology is probably mediated by immune complexes.

-Calibre and size of the vessels predominantly involved strongly influence the clinical features of the different forms of vasculitis and therefore are one major criterion for classification.
-Distinctions must also be made between IgG/IgM- and IgA-associated vasculitides and newer classifications exist to do so.
+The calibre of the affected vessels predominantly involved strongly influences the clinical features of the different forms of vasculitis and therefore is one major criterion for classification.
+Distinction must be made between antineutrophil cytoplasmic antibody (ANCA)-associated vasculitides (AAVs) and non-ANCA vasculitides.
+Hypersensitivity vasculitis is an AAV.
+AAVs are classified according to the Chapel Hill classification revised in 2012.

 No cause is found in a third to half of all cases.